220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   The debate itself is whether it should be its own sublanguage, or a sublanguage of DML
 -   Syntax/Keywords for DQL:
     -   SELECT: used to retrieve data from a table
--   Typically DQL is refering to when we use constraints aka the "WHERE" clause
+-   Typically DQL is referring to when we use constraints aka the "WHERE" clause

 ## Data Control Language (DCL)

 -   This sublanguage is used to manage the security and control of our database
 -   Syntax/Keywords for DCL:
     -   GRANT: to grant any permissions to a user
-    -   REVOCE: to remove ant permissions from a user
+    -   REVOKE: to remove ant permissions from a user

 ## Transaction Control Language (TCL)

 -   Used to manage transactions within the database (more on this later)
 -   Syntax/Keywords for TCL:
-    -   COMMIT: this will perminently save any DML operations that occured
+    -   COMMIT: this will permanently save any DML operations that occurred
-    -   ROLLBACK: this will completely erase any DML operations that occured between two commits.
+    -   ROLLBACK: this will completely erase any DML operations that occurred between two commits.
 Keep in mind, once you commit changes you cannot rollback
         -SAVEPOINT: creates a spot to rollback to

 # Constraints